MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     interface ICoreWebView2Environment : IUnknown
     {
         /// Create a `ContextMenuItem` object to insert into the WebView context menu.
-        /// The `IsChecked` property will only be used if the menu item type is Radio or Checkbox.
+        /// The `IsChecked` property will only be used if the menu item kind is Radio or Checkbox.
         /// For more information regarding paramters, see `ContextMenuItem`.
         HRESULT CreateContextMenuItem(
             [in] LPCWSTR label,